tflanagan/quickbase.dev/source/index.html.md

 <a href='https://help.quickbase.com/api-guide/get_app_dtm_info.html' target='_blank'>Quick Base Documentation</a>

+Use API_GetAppDTMInfo to get  the timestamp of the last time change throughout the application.
+You must invoke this call on an application dbid, not on a table dbid.

+This is a fast, unobtrusive way to get the time of the last change in an application schema or in records within its tables.
+No ticket or app token is required for this call, nor does this call result in the application being loaded into memory in Quick Base.

+The response to this call contains a parameter indicating the next time you will be allowed to make this call again.

 Parameter | Required | Default | Description
 --------- | -------- | ------- | -----------
 dbid | true | | Application DBID